-What Causes Natural Aging?
+What Causes Natural Ageing?

-Natural aging is inevitable but premature aging is caused by many factors.
+Natural ageing is inevitable but premature ageing is caused by many factors.
 These include lifestyle choice, nutrition, environmental factors, sun exposure and a variety of diseases.
-Both natural and premature aging consist of a reduction in skin thickness and elasticity, loss of connective tissue ground substance and a reduction in circulation.
+Both natural and premature ageing consist of a reduction in skin thickness and elasticity, loss of connective tissue ground substance and a reduction in circulation.
 In addition, there is loss of underlying facial bony structure, redistribution and loss of deeper fat pockets and gravitational changes.
 If we look specifically at the skin, the synthesis of collagen and elastin proteins are reduced in the dermis and the combination of all these different factors lead to changes in skin colour and tone, wrinkling, tissue ptosis and jowling.

 How Facelift Surgery Can Help?

 Facelift surgery removes excess skin, tighten the underlying layer (SMAS) and rejuvenate the appearance.
 However, not all patients are ready for surgical intervention and in addition, a facelift is not the right option to improve the skin texture.